 A 30% deposit is required to secure your place on one this course, with the remaining balance to be paid latest 10 weeks before your course start date.

 Getting to Saas Grund

 The best airports for Saas Grund are Zurich or Geneva.
-Easyjet (www.easyjet.com) have regular flights from many UK airports.
-Also try British Airways or Swiss.com.
-From the airport, you can either hire a car, or take public transport (very reliable in Switzerland!).
+British Airways, Swiss Air and EasyJet have regular flights from many UK airports.
 Getting to Saas Grund is easy by rail and bus as well as by car.
 There is a direct rail service from Geneva airport to Visp (the nearest mainline railway station), and buses from Visp to Saas Grun run every 50 minutes.
 From Zurich, you can take the train to Brig, then a connecting bus to Saas Grund.
 See www.sbb.ch for train and bus timetables and booking.